 Create Small Teams With Dedicated Team Members

 Although you may think that building big teams will help your company get more work accomplished in shorter periods, the opposite is often true, especially for successful remote companies.
-In fact, reports have shown that smaller companies generally have higher levels of engagement than their larger counterparts do.
+Reports have shown that smaller companies generally have higher levels of engagement than their larger counterparts do.
 While there are many reasons for choosing smaller teams, some of the benefits you will gain include improved communication among team members, increased creativity and independent thinking, more innovation, and increased collaboration.

 Make Time for In-Person Team-Building Events

 While your team may be limited to remote work for everyday events, you should plan at least two or three times a year when single teams or all of your employees can get together in person.
-These can be planned team-building events, company parties, or even fun happy hours.
+These can be intended team-building events, company parties, or even fun happy hours.
 If your team members do not live nearby, you may need to budget accordingly for regular travel.
 These in-person events are vital pieces to the healthy company culture puzzle.

 Use Smart Day-to-Day Tools

 Organizations with a remote workforce need a different set of tools than those in traditional brick and mortar offices.
 For example, you will need video meeting software, a virtual time clock, messaging software like Google Hangouts, team collaboration software like Slack, a project management platform like Asana, and cloud storage like Google Drive or Dropbox.
-No matter what tools you choose, make sure they are easy to use, and don’t forget to allow time for training on these new platforms.
+No matter what tools you choose, make sure they are easy to use and don’t forget to allow time for training on these new platforms.

-You should also consider proving each team member with a company computer and anti-virus software, dual-monitors to improve productivity, a high-quality webcam with a microphone.
+You should also consider providing each team member with a company computer and anti-virus software, dual-monitors to improve productivity, a high-quality webcam with a microphone.
 Other tech items to consider are a wireless Bluetooth headset for making calls through your CRM software, an IP phone with a WiFi dongle, an uninterruptible power supply (UPS) to power the computer, phone, and internet router in case of a power outage.
 It is also recommended that you reimburse remote team members for their internet bill.

 Allow for Flexibility